savvyclutch/savvyclutch.github.io/theme-setup/index.md

 Video embeds are responsive and scale with the width of the main content block with the help of [FitVids](http://fitvidsjs.com/).

-Not sure if this only effects Kramdown or if it's an issue with Markdown in general.
-But adding YouTube video embeds causes errors when building your Jekyll site.
-To fix add a space between the `<iframe>` tags and remove `allowfullscreen`.
+Adding YouTube video embeds causes errors when building your Jekyll site.
+To fix wrap the html within `{::nomarkdown}` tags.
 Example below:

 {% highlight html %}
+{::nomarkdown}
-<iframe width="560" height="315" src="http://www.youtube.com/embed/PWf4WUoMXwg" frameborder="0"> </iframe>
+<iframe width="560" height="315" src="http://www.youtube.com/embed/PWf4WUoMXwg" frameborder="0" allowfullscreen></iframe>
+{:/nomarkdown}
 {% endhighlight %}

 ### Twitter Cards